TheOneAndOnlyAtlas/Samsung-Debloater/README.md

 C:\platform-tools\
  adb.exe
  fastboot.exe
- Samsung_Multi_Debloater.bat  ← place script here
+ Samsung_Debloater.bat  ← place script here

 If the folder does not contain `adb.exe`, the script will not run.